natereid72/PKS-Ninja-Lab-Patch/README.md

 ## This script is a stop-gap for issues in the current PKS-Ninja lab template.

-## Use this file immediately after deploying lab v10 template.
+## Execute this script immediately after deploying the v10 lab template, before you begin the lab guides.

 ### Fixes: